Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git push
 ```

-**NOTE**: You need to use `git push -u origin master` for the first push.
-After that just use `git push`, although you can still use `git push origin master` _AFTER_ the first push and it won't have a negative effect.
+**NOTE**: You need to use `git push -u origin main` for the first push.
+After that just use `git push`, although you can still use `git push origin main` _AFTER_ the first push and it won't have a negative effect.

-Also, get in the habit of using `git status` as a way to check the status of your files and folders.
+Also, get in the habit of using `git status` as a way to check the status of your files and folders, which branch you are on, and more.

 **NOTE**: You can add your files to staging and commit them in one command with the `-am` flag with the `commit` command: